Authorities seeking to recapture two escaped inmates

-ABINGDON, Va, January 26, 2023 — Authorities are searching for two inmates that escaped from the Southwest Regional Jail Authority around 2:45 p.m.
+ABINGDON, Va. — A $10,000 reward is being offered for information leading to the capture of two men who walked away from the Southwest Regional Jail Authority in Abingdon at around 2:45 p.m. on Thursday.

-Johnny Shane Brown, age 51 of Rogersville, Tennessee, and Albert Lee Ricketson, age 31 of Abingdon, Virginia escaped from the jail recreation yard, according to a written statement.
+The U.S. Marshals Service has issued rewards of $5,000 each for the capture of Johnny Shane Brown, 51, of Rogersville, Tennessee, and Albert Lee Ricketson, 31, of Abingdon, Virginia.
+The two escaped from the jail recreation yard at about 2:45 p.m. and allegedly stole a gold SUV, according to the Washington County Sheriff’s Office.

+Brown is a federal inmate, and Ricketson was convicted of two counts of first-degree murder in the 2020 slayings of Misty Dawn Bishop, 38, of Bristol, Virginia, and Trevor Alexander Sweat, 24, of Bristol, Tennessee.

+In 2022, Brown and two other men escaped from the Sullivan County Jail in Blountville.
+He was recaptured in Wilmington, North Carolina, the same city where two other men were found dead after being involved in a robbery in another city.

 Brown is described as 182-pound white male who is 5 feet, 11 inches tall with gray hair.
 Ricketson is described as a 212-pound white male who is 5 feet, 8 inches tall with brown hair.

 Brown and Ricketson were last seen wearing red jumpsuits, possibly wearing white t-shirts.
-It is believed these two subjects are travelling in a stolen gold Cadillac SUV that has visible damage on the rear of the vehicle with Virginia license plates of UDZ-6049.
+It is believed they are traveling in a stolen gold Cadillac SUV that has visible damage on the rear of the vehicle.
+It has Virginia license plates of UDZ-6049.
 The direction of travel is unknown at this time.

-The sheriff’s office encourages for anyone who sees either men or the vehicle to call 911 immediately.
+The sheriff’s office encouraged anyone who sees either man or the vehicle to call 911 immediately and to not engage them, because they are considered armed and dangerous.

 dmcgee@bristolnews.com | Twitter: @DMcGeeBHC